EYE-AM-STUDIOS/aerialsolutions/clients/README.md

 # Clients Folder

-This directory stores per-client deliverables for the EAS TrueView Portal.
+This directory stores per-client deliverables for the EDIS TrueView Portal.

 Scaffold a new client: